 Choosing The Best Airline Lubricator

 Locating the lubricator last in the pipeline is important to ensure that the correct amount of lubrication reaches each device.
 Too little oil can allow excessive wear and cause premature failure.
-Excessive oil in the pipeline is wasteful and can become a contaminant in the ambient area as it is carried out of tools and valves by the air exhaust.
+On the other hand, excessive oil in the pipeline is wasteful and can become a contaminant in the ambient area as it is carried out of tools and valves by the air exhaust.

 Intermittent lubrication may be the worst condition of all because the oil film can dry out and form sludge or varnish on the internal surfaces of the equipment.

-The moving air breaks up the oil into a mist (small droplets) or fog (larger droplets), which is then carried downstream into the air-powered device.
+The moving air breaks up the oil into a mist (small droplets) or fog (larger droplets) and carries it downstream into the air-powered device.
 In a typical lubricator, all of the air passes through the venturi during low-flow conditions.

 Lubricators typically have a larger flow range than an equivalent size regulator or filter, but their pressure drop increases quite rapidly as flow increases.

-The acceptable pressure loss for a lubricator is normally considered to be 3 to 7 psig.
-Lubricators are generally selected based on pipe connection size, oil reservoir capacity, and acceptable pressure loss versus flow rate (many manufacturers publish a minimum flow rate at which the venturi will function properly).
+The standard acceptable pressure loss for a lubricator is 3 to 7 psig.
+Lubricators are generally selected based on pipe connection size, oil reservoir capacity, and allowable pressure loss versus flow rate.
+Many manufacturers publish a minimum flow rate at which the venturi will function properly.